Christmas Tree Decorated with Freshly Cut Flowers.

 Using Vases for the flowers

-Lighted Fresh Flower Christmas tree.
+DIY Fresh Flower Christmas Tree Tutorial.

-Assembling the Vases
+Assembling the Vases For the Tree:

 Finally, I added some pretty woven ribbon to fill in the tree a bit.

-Fresh Flower Tree Topper
+Fresh Flower Christmas Tree DIY

 Until next time,